roglantero/Move2Data/README.md

 *Move2Data Tutorial*

-This file is a jupyter Notebook showing how each function is used
+This file is a jupyter Notebook showing how each function is used.

+## Contact

+If you have any doubts please contact rgonzalez.ieu2018@student.ie.edu.